 However, this system is not without its challenges.
 Rising costs have made access to care difficult for many, and impossible for some.

-In response, the current Administration crafted a massive piece of legislation which only worsens the problem.
+In response, the current Administration crafted a massive piece of legislation, the Affordable Care Act (ACA), which only worsens the problem.
 The pending government takeover of the health care will lead to widespread inefficiency and even higher costs.
 More importantly, the President’s new health care law proposes to inject government bureaucrats between patients and their doctors.

-To expand access, The Affordable Care Act enacted mandates for both individuals and employers, with hefty fines for non-compliance, at a time when our economy had already challenged cash-strapped small businesses and families across the nation.
+To expand access, the ACA enacted mandates for both individuals and employers, with hefty fines for non-compliance, at a time when our economy had already challenged cash-strapped small businesses and families across the nation.
 This new mandate to acquire health insurance will greatly expand the bankrolls of insurance companies without any new standards against price fixing, or steps to encourage competition across state lines, both of which would create vast incentives to drive down costs.
 Such giveaways to the insurance companies only reward the rising costs of health care with higher taxpayer subsidies to cover them.

 Additionally, the law contains over $523 billion in job-killing, higher taxes including: $17 billion in new taxes on Americans who do not obey the bill’s requirement that individuals must buy health insurance whether they want to or not, and $52 billion in new taxes on employers that do not provide health coverage deemed “acceptable” or “affordable” by Washington-based, government bureaucrats.

 Further, the Internal Revenue Service (IRS) will function as the government’s chief enforcer for health care reform, monitoring individuals and businesses’ health insurance statuses through mandatory reporting required by the new law.